Water level of a river rose over the tops of its banks, into the surrounding fields

 Interstate Waters

-A hydrograph is a graph that shows how the height or flow of a stream is changing with time as recorded by a streamgage.
-Hydrographs help us understand a stream and its watershed and help to identify both flooding and low flow conditions.
+A hydrograph shows how the height or flow of a stream is changing with time as recorded by a streamgage.
+They help us understand a stream and its watershed and identify both flooding and low flow conditions.
 The hydrographs provided for the rivers listed below reflect current conditions and precipitation amounts forecasted to occur 24 or 48 hours (at the discretion of the National Weather Service) from the time the forecast hydrograph is issued.